6. Differential expression of genes in your dataset¶

 Click ‘Adjust Settings’

-The resulting graph in Figure 8 shows the difference more dramatically.
+The resulting graph in Figure 8 shows the difference between the expression values in the two groups more dramatically.

 Note furthermore the menu items to the right and left of the graph.
 The left panel contains hyperlinks that provide further information about this gene and additional analysis options.
 The KaplanScanner will be explained in a separate tutorial.
 The right panel allows you to change your gene of interest immediately, while keeping all the changes that you have made to the graphical representation; just type a gene name and click ‘Change Gene’.
 The “sample overview” shows the clinical data associated with the samples.
 Click the view button for the first sample.